 The very first capital of the Cuban island, Baracoa was established at the beginning of the 16th century.

 Discovering the charm of this unusual place facing the Atlantic Ocean could be an adventurer’s ultimate dream!
-Baracoa is packed with chocolate and coffee plantations, and surrounded by custard-colored beaches.
+Baracoa is packed with chocolate and coffee plantations, and surrounded by custard-coloured beaches.

 Full of cool rivers and intriguing archaeological sites, you’d surely end up extending your stay here.